Bank Building, Burgess Hill, with Homewood's shops. R. A. Publishing card

-Homewood's 2nd and 3rd Main Issue coloured cards greatly resemble those produced by William Brooker around the same date, which may indicate that the two publishers shared the same printer, which in Homewood's case John Hurd has discovered was Sandle Brothers of Paternoster Row in East London.
+Homewood's 2nd and 3rd Main Issue coloured cards greatly resemble those produced by William Brooker around the same date, which also have blue skies grading downwards into pink.
+This may indicate that the two publishers shared the same printer, which in Homewood's case John Hurd has discovered was Sandle Brothers of Paternoster Row in East London.
 Homewood and Brooker seem to have tried to keep their sales territories distinct, but some overlap occurred, for example at Lewes.

 Homewood's 4th Main Issue started to appear by October 1906 and was a mixture of new collotype cards and reprints of earlier cards.
 The cards are noticeably thicker than their predecessors.
 The backs are printed in red or orange (or, after about July 1908, in blue) and are labelled as before "A.H.
 Homewood, Burgess Hill, Sussex", but have a single dividing line replacing the pair of lines seen in previous issues.
 The instructions "This space may be used for Inland correspondence (Post Office Regulations)" and "The address to be written here" seen on the 2nd and 3rd Issues becomes "This space may be used for inland communication only (excepting to JAPAN & U.S.A.)" and "The address only to be written here".
 The captions are usually printed in red, but white lettering is found on a few cards.